tsackton/taelgar/Species/Languages.md

 %%
 ## Drankorian Language Family
 These are languages that derive from Drankorian, and are the native tongues of most of the lands that were once part of the Drankorian Empire.
 All Drankorian languages are written using the Drankorian alphabet.

+%% Drankorian writing is closely related, or identical to, the written language in Hkar in the years before the Downfall, but the exact variety of Hkaran writing and the evolution of Hkaran writing systems is explicitly left undefined here, and from the perspective of 1700s DR, the alphabet would be referred to as Drankorian anyway, regardless of the exact Hkaran derivation %%

 After the fall of the Drankorian Empire, the Drankorian language developed into three main languages: Sembaran, a creole which blended the Eastros Old Tollish with Drankorian, Eastern Drankorian (which developed into Cymean and Isinguese), and Western Drankorian (which developed into Charodian and Illorian).